ThePorofessor/King-of-the-Hill/README.md

 <h1 align="center">PIVOTING GUIDELINES</h1>

 Pivoting is dictated by what you drafted.
 Unlike the classic ruleset for Roguemon Rivals, King of the Hill does not require the abandoned balls. **Repeat everyone can scout for their favorites!** Since scouting is allowed, you can ONLY run your favorite pokemon.
-Nemesis and Undrafted Pokemon are banned outside of the lab.
+Undrafted Poekmon can be used up until the first trainer, but cannot be used as a runner.
+Nemesis Pokemon are are banned outside of the lab.
 With that in mind, the lab rules are:

 ### Lab Priorities:
 1. You must select a drafted pokemon (Universal or Your Favorite)